MBI vs Extended Car Warranty

 - Cooling system components

 MBI is not the same as comprehensive or collision coverage.
 It specifically covers mechanical and electrical failures from normal use — the same events covered by a vehicle service contract.
 The structural difference is regulatory: MBI is underwritten as insurance; VSCs are classified by the FTC as service agreements.
-For consumers, the practical differences are eligibility thresholds and claims experience.
+For consumers, the practical differences are eligibility thresholds, state availability, and claims experience.

 What Is an Extended Warranty (Vehicle Service Contract)?